 2. Pay your credit card debt (and other personal debts)

-Avoid paying compounding monthly interest by using your bonus to clear credit card debt.
 Aim to pay off everything and enjoy a stress-free holiday this year.
-One of the best ways to pay yourself is to be free from bad debts.
+One of the best ways to pay yourself is to be stress-free from the shackles of debt.

 Not only that, but you also gain good credit standing from your credit card issuer.
 If you still have personal debts you need to settle, don’t hesitate to contact your lender right away, even if it’s a relative or a friend.
-Paying your bills, loans, and other informal debts by the end of this year will make your holidays and New Year worry-free.
+Paying your credit card bills, personal loans, and other informal debts by the end of this year will make your holidays and New Year worry-free.

 3. Start an online business or side hustle

-You can use your 13th-month pay to start a side business and earn extra cash in your spare time.
 Many Filipinos make money through side hustles like selling items on Shopee or Lazada.
 If you have a knack for words, explore blogging and share your knowledge about a specific topic, from homemaking to entrepreneurship.

 If you have extra space at home, you can use your bonus as capital to build a mini sari-sari store.
-The starting capital is around ₱30,000 to get a decent stock of essential items like cigarettes, soft drinks, and canned goods.
+The starting capital is around ₱30,000 to get a decent stock of essential items like toiletries, soft drinks, and canned goods.

 There are also low-cost franchises and dealership packages available to explore.
 For example, for as low as ₱10,000, you can have your own Kettle Korn business.
 You can do all these from the comfort of your own home or sell them to family, friends, and co-workers.

 4. Invest in upskilling for career advancement

 Make the most of your 13th-month pay by investing in learning courses.
 Expand your skillset to enhance your career.
 Many options are available to help you grow.

 Explore various online and offline courses that align with your needs and budget.
 For instance, check out Udemy, a website offering various topics and skills such as photography, web development, and graphic design.

 With prices starting from $10 or ₱550 — almost three cups of Starbucks coffee and a sandwich — you can select multiple courses of interest and earn certifications.